shoyo/acoustic-keylogger/README.md

 This project uses a Python 3.6 development environment and a PostgreSQL database to manage various audio data.
 This option conveniently spins up these environments with Docker Compose.
 * Install Docker. (https://www.docker.com/products/docker-desktop)
-* Build image with `$ docker-compose build`.
-Only required the first time or whenever Docker settings are changed.
+* Build images with `$ docker-compose build`.
+This is only required the first time or whenever Docker settings are changed.

 This step will install all dependencies for env (such as Jupyter, Tensorflow, NumPy etc.) and mount your local file system with the file system within the "env" Docker container.

 * Spin up the database and development environment with `$ docker-compose up`.

-This should open up the database for connections and make *localhost* (port 8888) access the Jupyter notebook.
+This should open up the database for connections and make __http://localhost:8888__ access the Jupyter notebook.

 ### Option 2 - No Docker
-In exchange for containerization and seamless setup, Docker requires a lot of overhead memory (relative to no Docker) and comes with little quirks in the development environment with the current setup (like having to manually open Jupyter notebook).
-I find that a lot of times, using Docker for small tweaks is a bit overkill, so I'm leaving this option here.
+In exchange for containerization and seamless setup, Docker requires a lot of overhead memory and comes with little quirks in the development environment with the current setup (like having to manually open the Jupyter notebook).
+I find that a lot of times using Docker for small tweaks is a bit overkill, so I'm leaving this option here.

 * Install Python version 3.6.
 To downgrade from Python 3.7+ without overriding your current version, I recommend installing conda (https://www.anaconda.com/distribution/) and running `$ conda install python=3.6.8`.

 * Set up a virtual environment.
-I recommend virtualenvwrapper for managing environments.
+I recommend virtualenvwrapper for managing multiple environments.

 * Install dependencies with `$ pip3 install -r requirements.txt`.

 * Open Jupyter notebook with `$ jupyter notebook`.

-This option is simpler if you're unfamiliar with Docker or you don't need to access the database.
+This option can be simpler if you're unfamiliar with Docker or you don't need to access the database.
 (Though the latter should still be possible using local postgres commands)